EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Evaluation

 \subsection{Cluster Experiment}

-We have deployed \oursys{} in a shared heterogeneous GPU cluster with more than 3,000 GPUs.
-The production cluster used to dedicate for online GPU inference serving or development (\eg, Jupyter Notebook).
-Similar to Borg~\cite{borg}, which classifies service jobs as prod ones (\ie, high-priority) and batch jobs as non-prod, in this hybrid GPU cluster that mixes both production training and inference jobs, we treat inference serving jobs as high-priority with guaranteed quota and allow \oursys{} DLT jobs to utilize the spare GPUs.
+We have deployed \oursys{} in a shared GPU cluster with more than 3,000 GPUs.
+This production cluster used to dedicate for online GPU serving or development (\eg, Jupyter Notebook).
+Similar to Borg~\cite{borg}, which classifies jobs as production jobs (\ie, high-priority) and non-production batch jobs, we treat inference serving jobs as production jobs with guaranteed quota and treat \oursys{} jobs as non-production jobs to utilize the idle GPUs.

-To illustrate the cluster efficiency improvement from \oursys{}, one-day statistic is collected in Nov.
-2021, right after \oursys{} is fully deployed in this cluster, compared to the number collected in one-day of Dec.
-2021.
-As shown in Figure~\ref{fig:clusterexp}, the first 1,440 minutes indicate the statistic collected before the deployment of \oursys{}, while the last 1,440 minutes show how \oursys{} utilize the idle GPUs by collecting the statistics.
+To illustrate the cluster efficiency improvement from \oursys{}, one-day statistic is collected in Dec.
+2021, right after \oursys{} is fully deployed in this cluster.
+As shown in Figure~\ref{fig:clusterexp}, the first 1,440 minutes (day-1) indicate the statistic collected before the deployment of \oursys{}, while the last 1,440 minutes (day-2) show how \oursys{} utilize the idle GPUs.
+On day-2, EasyScale jobs are submitted to this cluster according to the business patterns in real-world applications.
+These jobs contain different training workloads (CV/NLP) with different hyper-parameter settings.
 On average, \oursys{} improves the GPU allocation ratio by 17.1\% and improves the GPU SM utilization by 62.1\%.
-During the one-day statistic, the elastic \oursys{} jobs use 459 temporally idle GPUs on average and they can quickly scale in to free GPUs for high-priority online serving jobs in seconds.
-After the leaving of those inference jobs, the elastic DLT jobs full up the idle GPUs within 5 minutes.
+During the one-day statistic, the elastic \oursys{} jobs use 459 temporally idle GPUs on average that can quickly scale in to release GPUs for high-priority online serving jobs in seconds.
+After the leaving of those inference jobs, \oursys{} jobs full up the idle GPUs within 5 minutes.
 Our cluster statistic records a total number of 362 preemptions on that day and no \oursys{} job fails.